 How do we communicate with Christ?
 As in any relationship, good communication involves a two-way dialogue.
-In our communication with Christ, first of all...
+First of all...

 1. This involves the Word.
 Christ speaks to us through His Word.
 "If my words remain in you," He said.